 2015 (April) 4th Public Meeting/Abutters only

-2016 (spring) Board of Selectmen voted to accept donations raised by the Friends of the DHRT that would help fund the hiring of Weston & Sampson to create the Feasibility Study.
+2016 (spring) Board of Selectmen vote to accept donations raised by the Friends of the DHRT that would help fund the hiring of Weston & Sampson to create the Feasibility Study.

-2019 What is the status of the trail?
-Support for the trail is very much alive and well.
+2019 Support for the trail among residents remains strong.
 The public survey and workshops that were done to inform the Open Space and Parks & Recreation Master Plans, showed that support for the rail trail/walkability/bike-ability amenities was overwhelming.
 The rail trail is still a recommended priority in the 2019 Open Space Master Plan update.